sexyglitterbug/gottafuckemall/README.md

 Scene Name | Concept | Description
 ---------- | ------ | -----------
 starter    | Human-on-pokemon deflowering | It's your 18th birthday and Professor Cherry gave you your first pokemon.
-Now you have to make them cum to gain their trust. date       | Human-on-human third base | You went on a date with a trainer and starter_rr | Pokemon-on-human | Same as the starter scene, but you play as the pokemon! sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. milking    | Human-on-pokemon milking | Just another day on the job at the moomoo milk factory.
+Now you have to make them cum to gain their trust. starter_rr | Pokemon-on-human | Same as the starter scene, but you play as the pokemon! sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. milking    | Human-on-pokemon milking | Just another day on the job at the moomoo milk factory.
 This is either penis milking or breast milking depending on the pokemon gender